-"Coming home": necessary operations

-closed

-- Switch off the ignition. - Briefly flash the headlights for approxi-

-To switch system on: mately one second >>> page 129.
+"Coming home" Necessary operations To switch sys- tem on: Switch off the ignition.
+Briefly flash the headlights for approximately one second > page 97.
 The "Coming home" lighting comes on when the driver door is opened.
-The delay in switching off the headlights is counted from when the last door or boot hatch is

-- Automatically at the end of the delay period

-To switch system off: - Automatically, if 30 seconds after coming on, a vehicle door or the boot hatch remains open. - When the light switch is turned to posi-

-- tion 0 - When the ignition is switched on.
+The delay in switching off the headlights is counted from when the last door or rear lid is closed.
+To switch sys- tem off: Automatically at the end of the delay period.
+Automatically, if 30 seconds after coming on, a vehicle door or tailgate remains open.
+If the light switch is turned to position 0.
+If the ignition is switched on.

-"Leaving home": necessary operations
+102 Lights and visibility

-To switch system on: - Unlock the vehicle when the light switch is in position AUTO and the photo sensor detects darkness period.
-To switch - When the vehicle is locked.
+"Leaving home" Necessary operations To switch sys- tem on: Unlock the vehicle when the light switch is in position AUTO and the photo sensor detects darkness.
+To switch sys- tem off: Automatically, at the end of the delay period When the vehicle is locked.
+When the light switch is turned to position 0.
+When the ignition is switched on.